flashdens/bugdothouse/known_bugs.md

 - WICHTIG -> REWORK SIDE DISPLAY!
 - WICHTIG -> refresh token with axios interceptor

-**stockfish container**
-- no clue how to communicate
-- sometimes exits with 137?

 **wsgi**
 - hot reload not working (requests don't reach the server)